FoniksFox/NASA-Hackathon/frontend/README.md

 ## UMAP visualization

-- The visualization component `UMAPCanvas` (or equivalent) consumes `/api/umap` which returns an array of points with coordinates and metadata.
+- The visualization component `GraphView` (and `MiniGraphView`) consumes `/api/umap/articles` which returns an array of points with coordinates and metadata.
-- Points can be rendered using a fast WebGL layer (three.js).
+- Points are rendered using React Three Fiber with WebGL acceleration.
-- Clicking a point opens a window with the publication.
+- Clicking a point opens a publication tab with the full article details.

 ## Chat UI

-- `ChatWindow` handles conversation state and displays LLM responses with inline citations.
+- `ChatView` handles conversation state and displays LLM responses from the RAG API.
-- Each citation renders a small `DocumentCard` or popover with the excerpt and a link back to the source.
+- Uses `/api/rag/find-topic` to determine relevant topics and `/api/rag/ask-topic` for answers.
+- Chat history is managed per workspace, allowing multiple independent research sessions.

 ## Accessibility